Melmaphother/Science-Star/docs/project_structure.md

 ## 🎯 Quick Navigation Tips

 🔥 **Hot Paths for Development:**
-- Start with `open_agent/run_hle.py` for main workflows
+- Start with `science_star/run_hle.py` for main workflows
-- Explore `open_agent/tools/` for extending agent capabilities
+- Explore `science_star/tools/` for extending agent capabilities
-- Dive into `open_agent/rag/` for advanced retrieval features
+- Dive into `science_star/rag/` for advanced retrieval features
 - Check `visualization/` for data exploration and result analysis
 - Modify `configs/hle.yaml` for experiment customization

 🚀 **Ready to Build Something Amazing?**
 This architecture is designed for extensibility and experimentation.
 Each component is carefully crafted to work harmoniously while maintaining clear boundaries.
-Whether you're building new tools, integrating novel models, or creating custom evaluation pipelines, Open-Agent provides the foundation you need!
+Whether you're building new tools, integrating novel models, or creating custom evaluation pipelines, Science-Star provides the foundation you need!

 Happy coding, and may your agents be ever intelligent! 🤖✨